 Welcome to the Festival pages, at the Cliff College website.

 Hi, I am Ian White, one of the tutors at Cliff, and also the Festival Co-ordinator, working with a creative team to put on a great annual weekend event especially for YOU here at Cliff College.
-Click below for all the latest news and programme details, for a brief video of last year to whet your appetite for 2017, and to find out what Cliff Festival is all about.

 We would love to see you here at Cliff and share Grace together.